 All students must realize their importance in good sportsmanship.
 This refers to students who may be spectators as well as those involved in play.
 According to the South Carolina High School League Handbook and Bulletin, if a spectator or player is guilty of unsportsmanlike conduct, the school shall be given one of two options; take legal steps against the offenders or to accept discipline from the league.
 This could mean probation or fine for the school.
 We must all remember to be good sportsmen at all events.
 Students may be suspended for improper conduct while attending or participating in a school sponsored event.

 Sunday Practice

-Teams may choose to practice on Sunday's but Sunday practices are not mandatory.
+Teams may chose to hold practices on Sundays, but Sunday practices are not mandatory.